Halifax Rainmen

 The Halifax Rainmen were a professional basketball team based in Halifax, Nova Scotia, Canada.
-They played in the Atlantic Division of the National Basketball League of Canada (NBL) and their home games took place at the Scotiabank Centre, formerly known as the Halifax Metro Centre.
-Andre Levingston was the owner of the Rainmen since he helped establish the team in 2006.
+They played in the Atlantic Division of the National Basketball League of Canada (NBL), and their home games took place at the Scotiabank Centre (formerly known as the Halifax Metro Centre).
+Andre Levingston helped establish the Rainmen in 2006 and became the team's sole owner.
 The team played their first season in the American Basketball Association (ABA).
 However, after becoming unhappy with the ABA, they moved to the Premier Basketball League (PBL) for the next three seasons.
 In 2011, they joined the NBL Canada as one of the original seven teams.
-Despite showing success in the four seasons they spent in the Canadian league, making two Finals appearances, the Rainmen filed for bankruptcy in July 2015.
+Despite the Rainmen's success in the four seasons they spent in the Canadian league, including two Finals appearances, the Rainmen filed for bankruptcy in July 2015.
 The team was coming off a controversial loss in the 2015 NBL Canada Finals against the Windsor Express and forfeited Game 7 after taking part in a pre-game brawl.
 The Halifax Hurricanes, with a larger ownership group than the Rainmen's single owner, replaced the Rainmen in NBL Canada for the 2015–16 season.

 History

 Alternate Rainmen logo (2007–2008), the Red, White and Blue ABA ball was used in the logo, until it was replaced prior to the 2008–09 season.

-The American Basketball Association announced on August 23, 2006, that Halifax, Nova Scotia, had been granted an expansion franchise for the 2007–08 season.
+The American Basketball Association announced on August 23, 2006 that Halifax, Nova Scotia, had been granted an expansion franchise for the 2007–08 season.
 A local contest was later held among fans to help name the team, and on December 19, 2006, the organization unveiled that they would be known as the Halifax Rainmen.

 The Rainmen hosted the 2007 ABA All-Star Game ten months before the team started play.
-Joe Newman, the league's chairman, figured it would be an excellent way to promote Canadian expansion.
+Joe Newman, the league's chairman, believed it would be an excellent way to promote Canadian expansion.

 On May 30, 2007, the team announced their home venue, the Halifax Metro Centre, and head coach, Kevin MaBone.
 Mabone later stepped down due to a family illness and was replaced as head coach by Rick Lewis.
 Shannon Hansen and Daniel Freiberg joined Lewis on the coaching staff as assistants.

 The Rainmen's first two player signings were Peter Benoite and Chad Eichelberger.
-Benoite was a former CIS standout for the Memorial Sea-Hawks, and is currently the Sea-Hawks head coach.
+Benoite was a former CIS standout for the Memorial Sea-Hawks and is currently their head coach.

 Days before their first game, the Rainmen announced the signing of star Canadian guard Jermaine Anderson, a veteran member of the Canadian National basketball team.